Knowing what matters: A list of values

 Respect: Honoring the dignity of self and others

-Responsibility: Being accountable for one's duties
+Responsibility: Being accountable for one's actions and duties

 Rest: Allowing time for restoration and stillness